 The Israelite victory is celebrated with Saul's public anointing and coronation.
 The king's throne in this illustration is identical to the sella curulis—the folding coronation chair of French kings housed in the royal abbey of Saint Denis.
 To the right, Samuel offers sacrifices to the Lord, who gazes upon his loyal servant from the heavens.
-(1 Kings 11:14–15)
+(I Samuel 11:14–15)

 Folio 23v (Persian)